Release the stress that inhibits your body and mind, and move with ease through all kinds of challenge!

 We are each able to break past the rules and boundaries that make us small.
 We are each able to drop conformity, and find our own way, in our own bodies.
 We are each able to create a life that uplifts and inspires us.

 Begin by matching how we move to how we want to live.
 Want to leave stress behind and move easily through challenge?
 Practice leaving stress behind and moving easily through challenge.

 Connect with what we are, and move gracefully from where we are.

 This isn’t a yoga revolution.
 It’s a you revolution.

-We also provide the longer 200+hour Ready-to-Lead Training, which covers more breadth and depth than the intensives, including focus on health and nutrition, injuries, diagnosis, and healing.
-This longer course gives a lot more time for building confidence and competence, through guided practice and feedback with the group.
+We also provide longer 200+hour Leadership Training, and 300+Hour Advanced Leadership Training, which covers more breadth and depth than the intensives.
+This includes comprehensive guidance in approaches and practices for movement, with focus on releasing stress, creating connection and harmony in your body and mind, overall health and nutrition, injuries, diagnosis, healing..
+These longer courses also give more time for building confidence and competence, through guided practice and feedback with the group.

 Why does Strala feel so special?

 It’s in our minds.
 Strala psychology is extremely expansive, freeing, creative, intuitive, never stuck.

 It’s in our bodies.
 We’re everything we are – body, mind and spirit, all one whole – and we care for all of it happily & intuitively.